-The ES3510MA is a Fast Ethernet Layer 2 switch with 8 100BASE-TX ports, and two combination 1000BASE-T ports: RJ-45/Small Form Factor Pluggable (SFP) transceiver slots1 (see Figure 1-1, Ports 9-10).
+The ES3510MA-DC is a Fast Ethernet Layer 2 switch with 8 100BASE-TX ports, and two combination 1000BASE-T ports: RJ-45 ports and Small Form Factor Pluggable (SFP) transceiver slots1.
 The switch also includes an SNMP-based management agent, which provides both in-band and out-of-band access for managing the switch.

-The ES3510MA provides a broad range of powerful features for Layer 2 switching, delivering reliability and consistent performance for your network traffic.
+The ES3510MA-DC provides a broad range of powerful features for Layer 2 switching, delivering reliability and consistent performance for your network traffic.
 It brings order to poorly performing networks by segregating them into separate broadcast domains with IEEE 802.1Q compliant VLANs, and empowers multimedia applications with multicast switching and CoS services.